lukeSky3434/wunder-ground-god/README.md

 In the HOME directory of grafana there should be one directory:
 * *data*: the docker container will put the data of grafana in this directory

-Before you start up the wunder-ground-god you have to create the database for it.
+Before you start up the wunder-ground-god you have to create the database for it:

-First you have to login to the container:
+* First you have to login to the container:
 `sudo docker exec -it influx /bin/bash`

-Second connect to the influx cli:
+* Second connect to the influx cli:
 `influx`

-Third create the database:
+* Third create the database:
 `CREATE DATABASE wheater;`

 Congratulations, you are my local hero!